toggle

 2023

 With Rizzuto in person and two other SHI Board members, including Dwyer, on a ZOOM connection, the Board of SHI awards The Great Blizz with the SHI Boston 2024 special ice hockey tournament.
-The date is set for April 25-27 at Lovell Arena, south of Boston and north of Cape Cod in Rockland.
+The date was set for April 25-27 at Lovell Arena, south of Boston and north of Cape Cod in Rockland.